The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.0

 At a glance

-Compared with other mid-size SUVs of varying types, the XCeed does a thoroughly decent job in this area.
+It's also a decently spacious and practical car.
 Set the front seats up for a couple of six-foot occupants, and there’s plenty of kneeroom behind, easily enough to satisfy passengers of the same size sitting in the back seats.
-If you’re much taller than that, you might struggle a wee bit more for headroom, and find that your hairdo brushes the headlining.
+If you’re much taller than that, you might struggle a wee bit more for headroom.
 That said, all the cars we tried were fitted with a panoramic sunroof, which might well have a negative effect on the height of the ceiling.
 The boot is a very decent size by class standards, and is big enough for a selection of bags and pushchairs, and the space can also be extended to carry bigger loads by folding down the rear seats.
-However, there’s a sizeable lip to haul items over, and only the range-topping car has rear chairs that fold 40/20/40.
+There is a sizeable lip to haul things over, though.

 The two diesels available – both 1.6-litre units with either 115 horsepower or 136 horsepower – can only be had with a manual gearbox, but a least the shift is a fraction smoother than it is with the petrol.
 We’ve tried the more powerful version, and although it’s neither the most muscular nor the smoothest or quietest engine of its type, it’s still very good in both regards and really suits the car.